phanumat/Documentation/getting-started/groovy-basics.rst

 If you are familiar with languages like Java, C/C++, Python, Ruby, or JavaScript, you will see many similarities in Groovy.

 Groovy code is compiled to byte code that is executed by the Java Virtual Machine (JVM).
-We choose Groovy as the SmartThings programming language for its simplicity and flexibility, as well as the performance and stability of the JVM.
+We choose Groovy as the PEA HiVE programming language for its simplicity and flexibility, as well as the performance and stability of the JVM.

 Because Groovy is compiled to byte code that runs on the JVM Java Virtual Machine (JVM), 99% of Java code is valid Groovy.
 The standard Java libraries are available to Groovy programs.
 Groovy extends Java in many useful ways, which we'll learn about here.